- Acts as an Antioxidant.

 Combine the all-purpose flour, wheat flour, brown sugar, baking powder, salt, and dried parsley in a large bowl.
 Next, use a pastry cutter (or two forks) to cut the butter into the dry ingredients until it is reduced to pea-sized pieces.

 In a separate bowl, combine the milk and maple syrup and whisk until well incorporated.
-Then pour the mixture into the dry ingredients and fold just until well combined.
+Then wet ingredients into the dry ingredients and fold just until well combined.